mrnugget/fzz/README.md

 ## TODO

 * Man page
-* Get rid of the TODOs in the code
-* Change how fzz is printing its output to the TTY: instead of clearing the screen, jump to the first line, right after the input and rewrite the visible lines (padded so that all the columns are used and the previous output is not visible anymore)
+* Maybe change how fzz is printing its output to the TTY: instead of clearing the screen, jump to the first line, right after the input and rewrite the visible lines (padded so that all the columns are used and the previous output is not visible anymore)